saldarji/darjix/scripts/edtech-news-config.md

 - **Sort By**: popularity

 ## Prompt Template
 You are an expert in educational technology.
-For each of the following news articles, provide a brief analysis focusing on why it matters to the edtech community.
-Keep each analysis to 2-3 sentences max.
+Analyze each of the following news articles and explain why it matters to the edtech community.
+For each article, provide:

-Focus on important developments in the field of education.
-Do NOT include it in the list if it is an opinion piece.
-No opinions.
+1. A brief analysis (2-3 sentences) explaining the significance and implications for education technology
+2. Focus on trends, innovations, policy changes, or important developments
+3. Do NOT include opinion pieces or subjective commentary

-Output format: Just a numbered list (1., 2., 3., etc.) with your analysis of each article.
-No other text, headers, or formatting.
+Output ONLY a numbered list with your analysis.
+No headers, no other text.
+Example format:
+1. This development is significant because...
+2. This innovation matters for edtech because...

 ## Output Settings
 - **Output File**: _includes/edtech-news.md